 Clouded Leopards are found from 2,500 metres in the Himalayan foothills of Nepal, though mainland southeast Asia into China.
 They are strongly associated with tropical evergreen rainforest, but there are records from dry and secondary logged forests.

 From 1998-2002, researchers from Texas A & M carried out the first field study of Clouded Leopards in a nature sanctuary in Thailand.
 Two males and two female cats were radio-collared and tracked 7-17 months.Their annual home ranges were 22.9 -51.9 km2, and there was no difference in the range sizes of the sexes.
 The cats travelled an average of 1,932 metres per day, and intensively used a 3.6-8 km2 core area of their range.

-A further Thailand study a national park in 2003 showed home ranges of females to be 22-25.7km2, while those of the males were 29.7-49.1 km2.
-Core ranges were smaller, possibly indicating a higher number of available prey species.
+A further Thailand study a park in 2003 showed home ranges of females to be 22-25.7km2, while those of the males were 29.7-49.1 km2.
+Core ranges were smaller, possibly indicating higher numbers of prey species.

 In both studies, the ranges of the males overlapped those of the females, and there was some evidence of male overlapping ranges.